-Correspondence to:
+Correspondence

-Mathews Jacob

-Department of Electrical and Computer Engineering
+Mathews Jacob, Department of Electrical and Computer Engineering 4016 Seamans Center, University of Iowa, IA 52242.
+Email: mathews-jacob@uiowa.edu Twitter: @UIowaCBIGLab

-4016 Seamans Center

-University of Iowa, IA 52242

-Email: mathews-jacob@uiowa.edu

-This work is supported by NIH 1R01EB019961-01A1.

-Approximate word count: 2800

-Number of figures & tables: 5

-Abstract
+Funding information

+NIH, Grant/Award Number: 1R01EB019961-01A1

 Purpose: To introduce a novel framework to combine deep-learned priors along with complementary image regularization penalties to reconstruct free breathing & ungated cardiac MRI data from highly undersampled multi-channel measurements.
 Methods: Image recovery is formulated as an optimization problem, where the cost function is the sum of data consistency term, convolutional neural network (CNN) denoising prior, and SmooThness regularization on manifolds (SToRM) prior that exploits the manifold structure of images in the dataset.
-An iterative algorithm, which alternates between denoising of the image data using CNN and SToRM, and conjugate gradients (CG) step that minimizes the data consistency cost is introduced.
+An iterative algorithm, which alternates between denoizing of the image data using CNN and SToRM, and conjugate gradients (CG) step that minimizes the data consistency cost is introduced.
 Unrolling the iterative algorithm yields a deep network, which is trained using exemplar data.

 Results: The experimental results demonstrate that the proposed framework can offer fast recovery of free breathing and ungated cardiac MRI data from less than 8.2s of acquisition time per slice.
-The reconstructions are comparable in image quality to SToRM reconstructions from 42s of acquisition time, offering a five-fold reduction in scan time.
+The reconstructions are comparable in image quality to SToRM reconstructions from 42s of acquisition time, offering a fivefold reduction in scan time.

-Conclusion: The results show the benefit in combining deep learned CNN priors with complementary image regularization penalties.
-Specifically, this work demonstrates the benefit in combining the CNN prior that exploits local and population generalizable redundancies together with SToRM, which capitalizes on patient specific information including cardiac and respiratory patterns.
+Conclusions: The results show the benefit in combining deep learned CNN priors with complementary image regularization penalties.
+Specifically, this work demonstrates the benefit in combining the CNN prior that exploits local and population generalizable redundancies together with SToRM, which capitalizes on patient-specific information including cardiac and respiratory patterns.
 The synergistic combination is facilitated by the proposed framework.